ucsb-cs48-s20/project-s2-t2-free/docs/auth0-localhost.md

 This file is only stored in the local repo, not in the file system of the GitHub repo.

-For now, the .env file looks like this, with placeholders for the four secrets.
+For now, the .env file looks like this, with placeholders for the five secrets.
 We'll put in the values at a later stage:

 ```